joncarlmatthews/handmade/README.md

 The game layer (which includes the game engine and gameplay code) resides within the `Game/` directory and associated VS project.

 The game layer is built as a dynamic link library (.dll).
 The resulting DLL code is loaded into the platform executable at run time.

-#### Startup Library

-The startup library code resides within the `Startup/` directory and associated VS project.

-The starup code is built as a static library (.lib).
-The resulting .lib file is automatically copied into the code during the build process by the linker. `Startup.lib` is explicitly defined as an additional dependancy of both `Game` and `Platform`.

 ### Coding Style